 The standard application fee for the program is $90.
-However, many students qualify to have the application fee waived.
+However, students may qualify to have the application fee waived.
 Refunds are typically not available, so waivers should be cleared prior to submitting the application.

 Additionally, the following groups of applicants are eligible for fee waivers (and do not need to meet the early December 1 deadline):

-- Rangel Finalists and Fellows
+- Payne Fellows

-- Pickering Finalists and Fellows
+- Pickering Fellows